Build A Website

 Iubenda

-Iubenda, an Italian company, rounds out our list of the Top 5 most popular cookie consent tools.
-The service can be configured to provide GDPR, CCPA, and LGPD compliance, blocking all cookies before users consent to them.
+Iubenda, from Italy, rounds out our list of the Top 5 most popular cookie consent tools.
+The service can be configured to solicit GDPR, CCPA, and LGPD compliance, blocking all cookies before users consent to them.
 In addition, TCF 2.0 is also integrated.

-With its visually appealing interface, Iubenda can be easily handled, affording its users plenty of options to make sure that the cookie banner that displays on their site meets their requirements.
-This banner can be displayed in eight different languages, however, automatically adjusting this to the visitor's location or even certain regions isn't possible.
+With its visually appealing interface, Iubenda can be easily handled, giving users plenty of options for ensuring banner compliance with local and international laws.
+Banners can be displayed in eight different languages, however, automatically changing these to the visitor's location or even certain regions isn't possible.

-The tool's developers emphasize their quick reactivity to legal changes, and provision of notifications outlining these to users.
-In addition to a cookie consent tool, the provider also offers a Terms & Conditions generator, as well as a Privacy Policy Generator, both of which guarantees that users are on legal terra firma.
+The tool's developers emphasize their quick reactivity to legal changes and notifications outlining these to users.
+Alongside its cookie consent tool, the provider also offers a Terms & Conditions generator, as well as a Privacy Policy Generator, both of which guarantee that users are on solid legal ground.

-Iubenda rounded out our list of the Top 5 most popular cookie consent tools.
+Iubenda rounds out our list of the Top 5 most popular cookie consent tools.

-• Provides a complete package to ensure a website's legal conformity
+• Complete package to ensure a website's legal conformity

-• Easy to use generators for Terms & Conditions and Privacy Policies
+• Simple Terms & Conditions and Privacy Policy generators

 • Unclear pricing structure